isakro/shoredate/README.md

 with a shoreline isobase, along which the trajectory of relative sea-level change has been the same.
-To find the local displacement curve, the curves are interpolated to the site location using inverse distance weighting—weighting the distances by the square of the inverse distance between site and isobases.
+To find the local displacement curve, the curves are interpolated to the site location using inverse distance weighting, weighting the distances by the square of the inverse distance between site and isobases.

 ``` r